Sliding-Window Thompson Sampling for Non-Stationary Settings: Regret Analysis for Abruptly Changing Environments

-Notice that Assumption \ref{ass:fasiabruptly} is looser than the usual piece-wise constant setting.
-Indeed, every piece-wise constant restless bandit (\cite{garivier2008upper}) will respect the condition but not every restless setting that respect the condition is piece-wise constant (as shown in Figure \ref{fig:4}, that depicts a piece-wise constant abruptly changing environment, while Figures \ref{fig:2} and \ref{fig:3} respresent arbitrary instances that satisfy Assumption \ref{ass:fasiabruptly}).
-The definition of $\Delta_{\tau}$, if $\tau$ is such that no pseudophase is empty, satisfies the one given of $\Delta$ in \cite{garivier2008upper} in the case of piece-wise constant restless setting.
-We are now ready to present the results on the upper bounds on the number of plays in the abruptly changing, restless environment. \begin{restatable}[Analysis for \texttt{Beta-SWTS} for Abruptly Changing Environments]{thr}{restlessbeta} Under Assumptions \ref{ass:bernoulli} and \ref{ass:fasiabruptly}, $\tau \in \mathbb{N}$, for \texttt{Beta-SWTS} the following holds:
+Notice that the definition of $\Delta_{\tau}$, if $\tau$ is such that no pseudophase is empty, corresponds to the definition of $\Delta$ in the work by~\cite{garivier2008upper} in the case of piecewise-constant setting.

-\end{restatable} \begin{remark} Notice that since the error suffered at each turn cannot be greater than one the upper bound on the expected cumulative dynamic regret can be written as:
+We are now ready to present the results on the upper bounds of the number of plays in the abruptly changing environment. \begin{restatable}[Analysis for \texttt{Beta-SWTS} for for Piece-Wise Constant Abruptly Changing Environments]{theorem}{restlessbeta} Under Assumptions \ref{ass:bernoulli}, $\tau \in \mathbb{N}$, for \texttt{Beta-SWTS} the following holds: